This is a blog inspired by the book “Social Technologies in Business” by Isabel De Clercq.

 The introduction of social technologies is a leap of faith.
 Even when you are convinced that social technologies add value, you never know in advance how and if it will work.
 It requires an unconditional trust in people that they will do the right thing.
 And we know that there will be people who will abuse the possibilities of social technology.
-But the 2% untrustworthy people should not influence a decision of which the 98% and the organisation as a whole could benefit.
+But the 2% untrustworthy people should not influence a decision of which the 98% and the organization as a whole could benefit.

-The introduction of social technologies is a mater of leadership.
+The introduction of social technologies is a matter of leadership.
 It both requires leadership to do so and it will influence the very nature of leadership.
 Social technologies will help to “reduce” leadership to its right proportions.
 It will help leaders to focus on essentials: not on control, but on enabling people to excel.
-Not on coördination, but on organization and even exploiting the wisdom of the internal crowds.
+Not on coördination, but on the organization and even exploiting the wisdom of the internal crowds.
 It will help leaders to focus on results, and not on repetitive, administrative tasks.
-It will leverage leadership within organisations.
+It will leverage leadership within organizations.